 If you don’t want the hassle of learning about airline and hotel rules and blackout dates, use your points for free travel through the Chase Ultimate Rewards Travel Portal for a value of up to 1.5 cents each.

-If you want a practically free 5-star hotel stay on a powdered sugar beach in the middle of the Indian Ocean, sign-up for our email newsletter!
-And check out the below posts for more info on exactly how to do it:
+If you want a five-star hotel stay on a powdered-sugar beach in the middle of the Indian Ocean practically for free, sign-up for our email newsletter.